top of page

 • Models of Crisis Intervention

-Certificate in Community Worship
+Concentration in Community Worship

-The Certificate in Community Worship offers the student a specialized focus on what is arguably the heart of the Christian community’s religious faith.
+The Concentration in Community Worship offers the student a specialized focus on what is arguably the heart of the Christian community’s religious faith.
 The student will acquire critical understanding and awareness of the theology and practice of worship

 Classes: